Watchmakers face dearth of craftsmen as luxury market booms

 If complex technical achievements are the bread of high-end watchmakers, sophisticated handmade decorations are the butter, allowing them to justify sky-high price tags to consumers in search of exclusivity and lasting value.

-Despite the rising demand for those rare watch decoration skills in the last decade, in Switzerland only jewelers, engravers and polishers can sign up for official training programmes, the Fine Watchmaking Foundation said.
+Despite the rising demand for those rare watch decoration skills in the last decade, in Switzerland only jewellers, engravers and polishers can sign up for official training programmes, the Fine Watchmaking Foundation said.

 Enamel painting and engine-turning are only passed on from artisan to artisan in the country.
 The watch industry employers' association, Convention Patronale, offered training sessions with an engine-turner in recent years, but had to stop because the artisan passed away.